 Please write the camper's name on articles that are brought/worn to camp.
 Socks and gym shoes are required.
-No sandals, flip-flops, or open-toed shoes are allowed.
-All children need to dress for the weather.
+No sandals, flip-flops or open-toed shoes are allowed.
+All campers need to dress for the weather.
 On cool days, sweatshirts or jackets may be necessary.
 On hot days, shorts and light-colored clothing are appropriate.
-Please have your camper wear clothes that can get dirty - this is Summer Camp!
+Please have your camper wear clothes that can get dirty - this is Summer Camp after all!

-The clothes of campers should not be inappropriate in any way.
-Inappropriate dress includes and is not limited to the following: shorts that are shorter than fingertip length; clothing promoting alcohol, drugs, tobacco products or are gang related; t-shirts that are sexually aggressive or explicit; clothing that does not appropriately cover the body (midriffs are not allowed to show, except for swimming attire).
-Per the 4-Step Behavior Process, disciplinary action may be taken including the child changing or the parent/guardian being called to pick up the camper.
+Clothing of campers should not be inappropriate in any way.
+Inappropriate dress includes and is not limited to the following: shorts shorter than fingertip length, clothing promoting alcohol, drugs, tobacco products or are gang related, t-shirts that are sexually aggressive or explicit, clothing that does not appropriately cover the body (midriffs are not allowed to show).
+Disciplinary action may be taken including but not limited to the child changing or the parent/guardian being called to pick up the child.